domnikl/corona-bot/README.md

 >
 > Bleibt bitte gesund! :sunny:

-## Configuration
+## Using it

-You need to configure the following parameters, put them in `corona-bot.conf` and provide it as the first argument when running Corona bot like this: `java -jar corona-bot.jar corona-bot.conf`.
+First download the fat jar from the [releases](https://github.com/domnikl/corona-bot/releases) page.
+Then you need to configure the following parameters and put them in `corona-bot.conf`.
+You can create a new bot on https://discord.com/developers/applications/.

 ```properties
 discord {